Services on these addresses provide front-end and back-end functionality.

 Required for downloading modules.

 Required for live thumbnails and module feedback.

-If your firewall cannot use FQDN's (Fully Qualified Domain Names) or does not support wildcard's, for a list of DNS IP addresses please click here
+If your firewall cannot use FQDN's (Fully Qualified Domain Names) or does not support wildcard's, here is a list of DNS IP addresses... please click here

 How can I specify a proxy server for the senso client to use?